JHoogink/morphine/README.md

-Unless `morphine.replication.random-seed` is configured with some integer (for instance to reproduce an earlier run), each iteration takes a new seed value for pseudorandom generator, which is exported in the `RUNS.SEED` column for later replication if required.
+Unless `morphine.replication.random-seed` is configured with some integer (for instance to reproduce an earlier run), each iteration takes a new seed value for the pseudorandom number generator, which is exported in the `RUNS.SEED` column for later replication if required.

 Feel free to create variations of the `morphine.bat` script, and iterate over your own choice of (independent) setup parameter settings. *NOTE*: `float`